Federica Schiavo Gallery is delighted to present Horizonte, a solo show by the German painter Clara Brörmann.

 Brörmann, by drawing lines across vibrating colour fields, brings along some order and through a process of continuous conversation with the canvas, reveals an unexpected, narrative structure which emerges from the formal composition.

 The numerous steps in the painting process generate a temporal and spatial simultaneity in which the viewer is free to intrude into, in search for a personal interpretation that eventually places the abstract forms into a familiar context.
-This happens manifestly in the artworks on display from the Horizont and Spiegelachsenbild series, where the symmetrical relationship between the two canvases evokes a spatial dimension, a universal feeling started by a visual process.
+This happens manifestly in the artworks on display from the Horizont and Spiegelachsenbild series, where the symmetrical relationships between the two canvases evokes a spatial dimension, a universal feeling started by a visual process.

 “You are looking at the sea.
 Standing at the shore, just at the edge of the water and watching the horizon you feel weightless.
 There is no ground in your focus.
 There is neither top nor bottom, but the sky and the sky reflected on the water.